 “The most disrespected person in America is the black woman.
 The most unprotected person in America is the black woman.
 The most neglected person in America is the black woman.” - Malcolm X

 Angry, aggressive, and hostile are just a few of the words used to stereotype black women, and these stereotypes are something I am personally constantly trying to make sure I am not “living up to.”

 If something upsets me, I tone down my reaction so I don’t offend anyone.
 I am overly nice and “people-please,” so people don’t think I’m rude.
 I feel like I have had to work twice as hard to get half as far as my white counterparts; I have not often felt comfortable expressing my opinions or showing strong emotion along the way.

-Microaggressions (“commonplace daily verbal, behavioral or environmental slights, whether intentional or unintentional, that communicate hostile, derogatory, or negative attitudes toward stigmatized or culturally marginalized groups”) are also something I’m very used to as a black woman in healthcare.
+Microaggressions (“commonplace daily verbal, behavioral or environmental slights, whether intentional or unintentional, that communicate hostile, derogatory, or negative attitudes toward stigmatized or culturally marginalized groups”) is also something I’m very used to as a black woman in healthcare.
 A few I often hear:

 I’ve struggled with my identity as a black woman for most of my life.
 Because I’ve attended predominantly white schools throughout my academic career, I’ve always been outnumbered.